KP integrability of non-perturbative differentials: Proofs

-It follows that we can equivalently decorate each $(g,m,k)$-$\omega$-vertex $v$ by $\hbar^{2g-2+m+k}\omega^{(g)}_{0,m+k} = \hbar^{2g-2+m+k}\omega^{\vee,(g)}_{m+k}$ as well and this modification of the decorations does not change the weights of the graphs.
-This turns the resulting formula for~\eqref{eq:intermideate-x-y} into exactly the same graphical expression as the one we have on the right hand side of Equation~\eqref{eq:GraphicalFormulaomega}, with all $\omega^{(g)}_m$'s in the decorations of the $\omega$-vertices replaced by $\omega^{\vee,(g)}_m$'s.
-Thus, applying Corollary~\ref{cor:Graphs-omega} we get the first assertion of Theorem~\ref{thm:xyswap}.
-Now, according to~\cite{ABDKS1}, the second statement is a formal inverse of the first one, or, alternatively, one can prove if by exactly the same argument reversing the roles of $dx$ and $dy$.
+This proves the first assertion of Theorem~\ref{thm:xyswap}.
+Now, according to~\cite{ABDKS1}, the second statement is a formal inverse of the first one (or, alternatively, one can prove it by exactly the same argument reversing the roles of $dx$ and $dy$).